ebubeabara/real-time-infrastructure-monitoring/README.md

 ## Description

 Built a solution to take infrastructure time series properties, such as CPU load as an input.
-Streamed metrics between a Kafka producer and two Kafka consumers (i.e. MongoDB Database and PostgreSQL Database), and presented a chart of the CPU load (and similar metrics) using Power BI.
+Streamed metrics from a Kafka producer to two Kafka consumers (i.e. MongoDB Database and PostgreSQL Database), and presented a chart of the metrics using Power BI.

 ### Prerequisites